josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/⚖️_legal_hooks_for_muted_books.md

 # ⚖️ Legal Hooks for Muted Books
 **First created:** 2025-09-17 | **Last updated:** 2025-10-03
 *A theoretical toolkit for UK writers and creatives seeking to press for penalty when a book has been muted.
-Not legal advice; designed as a map of possible doctrines and rights*
+Not legal advice; designed as a map of possible doctrines and rights.*

 ---